 With the current cold weather, maybe a bike ride or a walk in the park isn't for you.

-Stay inside this week and build a fort from pillows and sofa cushions instead.
-It's as simple as it sounds and lets kids' creativity go wild as they arrange the living room or their bedroom into a castle and create their very own playground.
+Stay inside this week and build a den from pillows and sofa cushions instead.
+It's as simple as it sounds and lets kids' creativity go wild as they arrange the living room or their bedroom into a den and create their very own playground.

 12. Set up a marble run

 Do you have a big bag of marbles?
 Or a selection of all, lightweight balls like ping pong calls?
-Create your very own marble run with the kids over lockdown.
+Create your very own marble run with the kids.

 13. Create pictures with melted crayons

 This is definitely one for anyone whose craft drawer is overflowing with broken, used-up, or otherwise useless crayons.

 Remove any paper or plastic wrapping from the crayon.
 Then using a hairdryer, melt the crayons onto paper or cardboard and create your very own work of art.